L-Leite/cso2-master-services/README.md

 This repository includes all the services required to run a master server for Nexon's Counter-Strike: Online 2.

-**The master server is currently in development and is missing many features.** You can keep track of the project's progress [here](https://github.com/Ochii/cso2-master-services/projects/1).
+**The master server is currently in development and is missing many features.**

-You may use [```docker-compose```](https://docs.docker.com/compose/) to run these services all at once, or run separate services in separate servers.
+You can keep track of the project's progress [here](https://github.com/Ochii/cso2-master-services/projects/1).

-You can also get [client launcher](https://github.com/Ochii/cso2-launcher/) to use with this.
+You can get [this client launcher](https://github.com/Ochii/cso2-launcher/) to play in the server.

 ## Communities